survivejs/react-book/manuscript/07_implementing_dnd.md

 We can use a handy little technique here that allows us to avoid code duplication.
 We can implement `Note` as a wrapper component.
 It will accept `Editable` and render it.
 This will allow us to keep DnD related logic in `Note`.
 This avoids having to duplicate any logic related to `Editable`.

-The magic lies in a single property known as `children`.
+The magic lies in a React property known as `children`.
 React will render possible child components in the slot `{this.props.children}`.
 Set up *Note.jsx* as shown below:

 **app/components/Note.jsx**